Dưa Chua Recipe

 • The total time is for making 4 servings of this pickle.

 • When buying mustard greens, choose the ones with large, tough, and green leaves and feel firm when you hold them.
-Avoid ones that have rough, crushed leaves, or hollow insides, as these are the indicators of old cabbages.
+Avoid ones with rough, crushed leaves, or hollow insides, as these are the indicators of old cabbages.

 • Don’t purchase ones with withered or yellow leaves and viscous petioles.
 More importantly, stay away from vegetables that have been infested by pests.